DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 ### Examples of how the messaging works with the reference status tags

-[Reference status tags](/apply-for-teacher-training/improving-the-references-user-journey/#what-this-looks-like) are not necessarily the best places for instructions: if a candidate cancels a reference and adds a new one, the cancelled tag will still show - meaning an instruction to 'add a new referee' would be out of date.
+[Reference status tags](/apply-for-teacher-training/improving-the-references-user-journey/#what-this-looks-like) are not necessarily the best places for instructions: if a candidate cancels a reference and adds a new one, the cancelled tag will still show - meaning an instruction to ‘add a new referee’ would be out of date.

 To avoid complexity and outdated content, we give instructions on the states which are likely to get updated:

-#### 'Awaiting response'
+#### ‘Awaiting response'

 > We’ve emailed your referee.
 Keep in touch with them to ensure they’re planning on giving a reference as soon as possible.

-#### 'Response overdue'
+#### ‘Response overdue'

 > Your referee has not responded yet.
 Keep chasing the referee or cancel this request in favour of another referee.